Quick Start

 - Create a secure Dev Tunnel

-- Print the public tunnel URL and a fresh secret token
+- Print the public tunnel URL and a fresh secret token (masked as

 You will see output similar to: